Weeks to recognize positive ROI

 Last month, with the eight processes we have automated with RPA, 450 staff-hours were completed by the bot.
 RPA has allowed employees to work on their projects where their strengths and value can truly shine and be utilized.
 The processes we are using for RPA are just the tip of the iceberg.
 There are already many more ideas in the pipeline.
 RPA has powerfully proven to be effective for our organization.

-Business Analyst - RPA and Compliance, ATN International
+Kelly Moore • Business Analyst - RPA and Compliance, ATN International

-ATN conducted a PoC using a UiPath community bot as part of the process.
+ATN conducted a PoC using a UiPath Community bot as part of the process.
 When a customer filled out an online application for landline or DSL services, it would trigger an email to a bot.
 The bot wold complete the back-end actions much faster and accurately than a human operator could.

 By late fall 2019, ATN decided to acquire one unattended bot, although they quickly learned they would need many more to continue doing the process of the community bot.
 Within six to eight weeks, they were able to recognize the positive ROI and the little investment they made with one bot.
 The first bot was an attended bot that was run twice a day.
 Prior to the bot, there were about half a dozen employees processing these applications.
-These applications were just sitting there until one of the employees could get to it as they have other functions.
+These applications were just sitting there until one of the employees could get to it as they had other functions.
 With this bot in place, applications were processed in one day.

 ATN started with using RPA to process requests for landline and DSL services to test out the volume of those requests before they moved forward with broadband requests, which is a larger, more high-priority part of the business.
-Once they were able to show results, they had full buy in from executives and GT&T.
+Once they were able to show results, they had full buy-in from executives and GT&T.

-In the beginning of 2020, ATN decided to take a look at what processes they would like to automate.
+At the beginning of 2020, ATN decided to take a look at what processes they would like to automate.
 This time, they didn't want to jump straight into a PoC as they had done in 2019.
 With the help of UiPath, there were able to dive into their current processes using their legacy systems and rework them to processes that could be automated more efficiently.
 With that, they were able to implement four new processes in 2020.

 To date, ATN has a total of seven processes automated by unattended bots.
 They are also using Automation Hub.
 They currently have over 15 processes they are looking to automate in the future.
 A large project they have their sights set on for November 2020 is an integration with Salesforce service cloud in a call center that has almost 200 employees.
 They have already roughly defined two dozen use cases for this.
 ATN is also looking forward to the future of their organization, and is planning to develop citizen developers, which will enable employees to develop their own automations.
 They are still in the beginning stages of RPA but 'A Robot for Ever Person' is an initiative they would like to see in their organization in the future.